-Testing out the top business apps to use as a freelancer can take a lot of time.
+Testing out the best small business apps to use can take a lot of time.
 The good news though, is that I’ve done the work for you!

-After spending several years as a self-employed biz owner myself, and working with a team of 3-4 people, I’ve tested out lots of different tools and apps to help streamline our business process.
+After spending several years as a self-employed business owner myself, and working with a team of 3-4 people, I’ve tested out lots of different tools and apps to help streamline our business process.

-This has allowed me to be more productive, as well as earn more money in less time.
+This has allowed me to be more productive, as well as earn more money and work less.